YiqinZhao/ElectronSmartisanNotes/README.md

 This project is still under development, and there are so many bugs to fix.

 # TODO
-* Build removble no border window.
 * Packup
 * Better icon
 * Better openning animation
+* Network problem
+* Add login function

 # License
 This project is under MIT License